 begin to reveal itself.

 When a Quick Trial Is in Your Favor

 There are instances when speeding up your trial could be in your favor.

-For example, being charged of a crime can prevent you from applying for
+For example, being charged with a crime can prevent you from applying

 entire life is not put on hold or subjected to your charges.
 You can also